 If you think you’re in immediate danger, call 911 or local emergency services and remove yourself from the situation, if that’s possible.

-People with narcissistic personalities can be hypersensitive to criticism and may react with hostility, rage, or aggression if confronted.
+People with NPD or narcissistic tendencies can be hypersensitive to criticism and may react with hostility, rage, or aggression when confronted.

-If you decide to maintain a relationship with someone with NPD during treatment, it’s important to set realistic expectations and healthy boundaries.
+If you decide to maintain a relationship with someone who has NPD during treatment, it’s important to set realistic expectations and healthy boundaries.

 What are the four types of narcissism?